 The work of a local ruler?

-Banteay Prei lies just to the north side of the Grand Circuit, roughly between Neak Pean and Ta Som, and for its peaceful wooded location and some interesting carvings it’s worth a quick peek if you’re passing by.
+Banteay Prei would have once overlooked a water-filled Jayatataka Baray and for this and its peaceful wooded location with some interesting carvings it’s worth a quick peek if you’re passing by.

-A central sandstone-clad tower has interesting lintels, and there’s two secondary laterite shrines plus remnants of a surrounding wall.
-Towering trees rise out of the temple.
-Very few visit here so this is a great temple for avoiding the crowds.
+You’ll find Banteay Prei slightly to the northeast of Preah Khan with Krol Ko and Ta Som further east.
+The site includes a central sandstone-clad tower with some interesting lintels, and there’s two secondary laterite shrines plus the remnants of a surrounding wall.
+Towering trees which rise out of the temple add to the appeal.
+Very few tourists visit here so if you’re wanting to dodge the hordes, this is a great temple for avoiding them.